USD/CAD Analysis: Room for New Highs?

 The information provided is not intended to serve as investment advice or a sufficient basis for making investment decisions.
 It is meant solely for informational purposes.

-This website you are entering is the genuine Daman Markets website by Daman Securities LLC (“Daman”). (https://damanmarkets.com)
+This website you are entering is the genuine Daman Markets website by Daman Securities LLC (“Daman Markets”). (https://damanmarkets.com)

-Daman will never ask for your personal information such as contact details, bank account number, and or credit card details by email, text or WhatsApp message, or other electronic means.
+Daman Markets will never ask for your personal information such as contact details, bank account number, and or credit card details by email, text or WhatsApp message, or other electronic means.